devrev/airdrop-template/README.md

-# Airdrop snap-in template
+# AirSync snap-in template

-This GitHub repository provides a template with example code to implement an Airdrop snap-in, which imports todo lists, todos and users from a fake example external system into DevRev.
+This GitHub repository provides a template with example code to implement an AirSync snap-in, which imports todo lists, todos and users from a fake example external system into DevRev.

 ## Usage